Estimate exponential memory decay in Hidden Markov Model and its applications: Exponential Forgetting

 \begin{theorem} If Markov transition matrix is primitive and the emission distribution $p(y_n|x_n)$ is strictly positive, then for any $\mp_0, \mp'_0\in S^{K-1}$, there exists a strictly negative $-c$

 \end{theorem}

 The theorem implies the filtered state probability forget almost surely their initial conditions exponentially fast and the rate is at least $c$.
+So the phenomenon of {\it loss of memory of HMM} is also called {\it exponential forgetting of prediction filter}.
 The techniques they used are Hilbert metric and Birkhoff contraction coefficient $\tau(M)$, which are extensively applied in non-negative matrix theory \cite{seneta1981, hartfiel2002}.
 Definitions of both terms are included in the appendix \ref{app-Birkhoff} and it also showed that $\tau(M)<1$ for positive matrix $M$ which is a sub-class of primitive matrix.
 It is a bit surprising that eigenvalues of each matrix in the heterogenous matrix production have little to do with this asymptotic behavior.
 In particular, one can construct a matrix sequence that spectrum radius of each is uniformly less 1, but the product doesn't even converge to 0.
 It is because the spectral radius doesn't process sub-multiplicity property, on the other hand, this Birkhoff contraction coefficient does.
 Moreover, $\tau(M)=0$ if and only if each row of $M$ is a scalar multiple of the first row, which is also called weak ergodicity.
 At last, this coefficient is invariant with rescaling rows and columns of matrix.
 From these three properties, one immediately concludes when $M$ is positive, the heterogeneous matrix production in (\ref{filtering}) has the weak ergodicity and the exponential forgetting of the prediction filter follows with convergence rate $\log\tau(M) $.
 To further relax the positive matrix to primitive matrix, the approach is rather technical.

 On the other hand, the long time behavior of random matrices production is well studied in {\it multiplicative ergodic theorem} (MET) through Lyapunov exponent.
 It is the heart of a field called {\it Random Dynamical System} (RDS) \cite{rds}.
-Lyapunov exponent is exactly the generalization of absolute value of eigenvalues in the terms of random matrices production.
+Lyapunov exponent is like the generalization of logarithm of absolute value of eigenvalues in the terms of random matrices production.
 Atar {\it et al} \cite{Atar1997} and Collet {\it et al} \cite{collet2014} gave the exact convergence rate by Lyapunov exponents,